119kg In Stones And Pounds

 Why are Multiple Weight Units Still Used?

 The continued use of both metric and imperial systems reflects a complex interplay of historical inertia, cultural preference, and practical considerations.
 While the metric system offers simplicity and standardization, many people in certain countries remain accustomed to the imperial system.
-Furthermore, many established industries and regulations continue to use imperial units, making complete transition challenging.
+On top of that, many established industries and regulations continue to use imperial units, making complete transition challenging.

 Beyond the Basics: Understanding Precision and Rounding